hhandika/ullar/README.md

 ullar map init -d /path/to/cleaned_read_dir --reference /path/to/reference.fasta --reference-type loci --autorun
 ```

 For the `probes` type, ULLAR will pull an entire contig that matches the probe.
-The output will in lastz `general` format and sequence files in FASTA format.
+The output will be in Lastz `general` format and sequence files in FASTA format.

 For the `loci` type, ULLAR will only pull the part of the contig that matches the reference.
 The output will be in Multi Alignment Format (MAF) and FASTA format.